50% OFF on New Year Sale | From 28 to 31 Dec Call Us

 Indian Economy

-Long Term Reverse Repo Operation
+Long Term Repo Operation

 Why in news

-According to the Reserve Bank of India (RBI), the response to the Long Term Reverse Repo Operation (LTROs) has been highly encouraging.
+According to the Reserve Bank of India (RBI), the response to the Long Term Repo Operation (LTROs) has been highly encouraging.

 Key Points

-• Long Term Reverse Repo Operation (LTRO) is a mechanism to facilitate the transmission of monetary policy actions and the flow of credit to the economy.
+• Long Term Repo Operation (LTRO) is a mechanism to facilitate the transmission of monetary policy actions and the flow of credit to the economy.
 This helps in injecting liquidity in the banking system.

 • Funds through LTRO are provided at the repo rate.
 This means that banks can avail one year and three-year loans at the same interest rate of one day repo.
 But usually, loans with higher maturity period (here like 1 year and 3 years) will have a higher interest rate compared to short term (repo) loans.